-The Taste of Aliso Niguel was started ten years ago by parents students at Aliso Niguel High School, who later became Parents For Aliso Niguel (PFAN), now a 501(c)3 non-profit, organization.
+The Taste of Aliso Niguel was started thirteen years ago by parents of students at Aliso Niguel High School, who later became Parents For Aliso Niguel (PFAN), now a 501(c)3 non-profit, organization.

 Do you have to be a booster club to participate?

 No. Any student organization or sport with an ASB trust account or their own 501c3 can participate.

 How do activities support groups and/or Booster clubs raise money?

 Sponsorships.
 50% of the Sponsorship donation will be applied to the ANHS student’s account for their activity, club or team.

 Where does the money not paid to the clubs/boosters go?

 The remaining revenue of each ticket price not paid out, along with proceeds from beverage sales, is used to pay event expenses.
 Additional earnings are used as seed money for the next event -— site deposit, insurance, and permits, etc., and also to support school-wide projects agreed upon by the PFAN Board and the school administration.

 Do restaurants have to pay anything to participate?